In this article:

 The publisher decides if the scripts in a catalog box are hidden or visible (open source).
 When the scripts are public, they are displayed in the box details and can be then edited through the instance lifecycle editor when the box has been deployed.
 Any open source catalog box can also be cloned and used as a baseline for our own box implementation.

-You can see all catalog categories or one by one.
+The Catalog page classifies all boxes by categories.
+You can see all catalog categories at a glance, with the initial boxes of each category, or you can see a single category.
 To show all boxes in one category select it in the left side menu or click on select all at the right side for every category line when the

 All categories option is selected.